Ladies Art College, Wimbledon

 Thought to be the earliest is the so-called Ashford (Kent) Series, so named from the fragment of a brass effigy there, which recent research suggests dates from c1282 and thus likely to be the earliest surviving English brass (5 pp10-11).
 The series has characteristic lettering and the presence of this on incised slabs of stone at East Lavant (c1292), West Wittering (1305?) and Aldingbourne (by 1306) and three in Chichester cathedral shows they are from the same workshop (ibid pp118-19).
 Significantly, Aldingbourne and West Wittering were episcopal manors and East Lavant then belonged to the Archbishop of Canterbury.

 Several workshops in operation by the early C14 have been identified, of which the most important is the Camoys workshop, which appears to have been active between c1305 and 1335 and has been associated with the marbler, Adam of Corfe.
 It takes its name from the brass to Margaret Camoys (dead by 1319) at Trotton (1 p208).
-Though no longer dated as early as 1310, this remains the earliest to a woman known in England.
+Though a date as early as 1310 is no longer accepted, this remains the earliest to a woman known in England.
 Older effigies by the workshop are known, but this is one of the first with a canopy (only the indent remains) and was decorated with enamelled shields.
 The letters of the inscription are made of brass but set individually into the slab, which is another link with earlier incised work.

 No other brass or slab before c1360 exists in Sussex.
 Thereafter there are more, though detailed study is still only possible on a national basis.
 J P C Kent classified the main London workshops from c1360 onwards in a seminal paper of 1949 (see 11), the conclusions of which are still largely accepted, despite changes in detail.
 The workshops were still run by marblers and since there were no more than two or at the most three workshops active at any one time (2 p3) the volume of work they could undertake remained limited, though the increasing orientation away from the nobility and the consequent decline in size and quality from the mid-C15 allowed a greater amount of commissions to be undertaken.
 One consequence of this re-orientation a poorer standard of engraving and another was a greater uniformity of design.